TribalyteTechnologies/BrightByte/README.md

  #### More information

-For more information about BrightByte please visit our [blog post about BrightByte](https://tech.tribalyte.eu/blog-lanzamiento-brightbyte-v0-4) (in Spanish) or contact [Tribalyte Technologies](http://tribalyte.com).
+For more information about BrightByte please visit [BrightByte page](http://brightbyteapp.com/) or contact [Tribalyte Technologies](http://tribalyte.com).

 Licensed under the conditions of `LICENSE.md`.